Moving to Charlottesville/Albemarle/Central Virginia for a Climate Safe Haven?

 ““You’ll never find an insurer saying, ‘I don’t believe in climate change,’ ” John Neal, the C.E.O. of Lloyd’s of London, the insurance behemoth, told the Financial Times a few months back.
 “The frequency and severity of weather-related losses are exponential.”
 Testifying to Congress last year, Eric Andersen, the president of Aon, the world’s largest reinsurance intermediary, said, “Just as the U.S. economy was overexposed to mortgage risk in 2008, the economy today is overexposed to climate risk.”” – the New Yorker, 10/14/2024

-I was in a meeting talking about green/energy efficient building meeting earlier this year, and someone asked a question about the HVAC or something, and the builder’s answer struck, and has stuck with, me.
+In a different meeting earlier this year discussing green/energy efficient building, and someone asked a question about the HVAC or something, and the builder’s answer struck, and has stuck with, me.

 “Our homes are so tight that they are designed to not have the windows opened; the interior climate is conditioned and programmed to be closed.” (yes, I’m paraphrasing)